A pioneering Silk Road Adventure into Central Asia’s majestic mountain ranges in search of the elusive snow leopard.

 From Kyrgyzstan, you’ll fly to Dushanbe in neighbouring Tajikistan.
-Here, after another night of 5* luxury, you’ll spend five days at a Conservation Lodge on a south-western Pamir expedition.
+Here, after another night of 5* luxury, you’ll spend five days at a Conservation Lodge in the south-western Pamir ranges.
 We’ll be making this comfortable with soft duvets, fluffy pillows and fresh linen, plus a selection of good wines for supper and a well-mixed G&T at the end of the day.

 Two years in the planning, and run in close conjunction with international and local conservation teams, this is a great opportunity to visit Kyrgyzstan and Tajikistan from a unique perspective.